-- The engine power will be limited. - The air conditioning system will be disabled.
+• The engine power will be limited.

-Continued operation will increase the engine temperature:
+• The air conditioning system will be disabled.

-- The engine will completely shut down. - Steering and braking effort will increase.
+Continued operation will increase the engine temperature and the engine will completely shut down, causing steering and braking effort to increase.

 Once the engine temperature cools, the engine can be re-started.
 Take your vehicle to a service facility as soon as possible to minimize engine damage.